jhtkoo0426/Portfolio-v1/README.md

 - [react-scroll-motion](https://github.com/1000ship/react-scroll-motion)

 ## TODO (Fundamentals)
-- [ ] Add link to view details of featured projects.
+- [ ] Elaborate on available projects in work page.

 ## TODO (UI/UX)
 - [ ] Add more design variety to work showcases.
 - [ ] Add animated effects when navigating between pages.
 - [ ] Add indicator on which page the user is current on.
 - [ ] Add background to landing page (with parallax if possible).
-- [ ] Mobile Responsiveness.
 - [ ] CSS webkit.
 - [ ] Improve splash screen animation.